🐈

 RediSQL is a Redis module that provides full SQL capabilities to Redis, it is the simplest and fastest way to get an SQL database up and running, without incurring in difficult operational issues and it can scale quite well with your business.

-The fastest introduction to RediSQL is our homepage
+The fastest introduction to RediSQL is

 tl;dr This release introduce one simple new command REDISQL.STATISTICS.
 The new command returns the amount of time each command is been called and how many of those calls were successfully and how many returned errors.
 The command does not introduce noticeable slowdowns.